Germany cancels road toll contracts with companies after EU court ruling

-BERLIN (Reuters) - Germany has canceled its contracts with the companies charged with setting up a highway toll systems for cars, a transport ministry spokesman said on Wednesday after the EU’s highest court ruled that the plan breached European Union law.
+BERLIN, June 19 (Reuters) - Germany has cancelled its contracts with the companies charged with setting up a highway toll systems for cars, a transport ministry spokesman said on Wednesday after the EU’s highest court ruled that the plan breached European Union law.

 German ticket operator CTS Eventim and Austrian road systems specialist Kapsch TrafficCom were awarded a 2-billion-euro ($2.24 billion) contract in December to operate the toll.